jeryini/distributed-rss/README.md

 # Distributed RSS
-Distributed system for reading RSS feeds.
+Distributed system for reading RSS/Atom feeds.
+The system reads feeds, parses them and saves new entries into database.
+It also pulls the full content of the entry into database.
+The system is horizontally scalable (workers and multiple threads per worker) and resiliant to partial outages (using message broker).

+## Purpose
 This project was done for a challenge which was organised by [Zemanta](http://www.zemanta.com) and [Faculty of Computer and Information Science](http://www.fri.uni-lj.si/en/), [University of Ljubljana](http://www.uni-lj.si/eng/).
+More about this challenge on [official Zemanta page](http://www.zemanta.com/blog/zemantas-programming-challenge-2014-zemantin-programerski-izziv-2014/) and on (faculty page)[http://www.fri.uni-lj.si/si/raziskave/studentski_izzivi/zemantin_izziv/].

 ## General Requirements
 This solution requires the following systems: